Workday/canvas-kit/modules/popup/react/README.md

 The `stackRef` should be the same as the one passed to `usePopupStack` or the `Popper` component since `Popper` uses `usePopupStack` internally.

-This should be used stacked UI elements that are dismissible like Modals, non-modal dialogs, dropdown menus, etc. Tooltips and hierarchical menus should use `useAlwaysCloseOnClickOutside` instead.
+This should be used with stacked UI elements that are dismissible like Modals, non-modal dialogs, dropdown menus, etc. Tooltips and hierarchical menus should use `useAlwaysCloseOnClickOutside` instead.